Uganda March 27-April 5, 2023

 I didn’t see the following: Lake Edward access in only via the DRC.

-is known throughout Uganda for its substantial salt production and has been producing high quality salt for many years.
-Geographically, Lake Katwe is found within an explosion crater in the formerly active volcanic area north-east of Lake Edward and south-east of Lake George.
+Lake Katwe is known throughout Uganda for its substantial salt production and has been producing high-quality salt for many years.
+Geographically, Lake Katwe is found within an explosion crater in the formerly active volcanic area northeast of Lake Edward and southeast of Lake George.
 The lake is found in the small run-down town of Katwe on the outskirts of the Queen Elizabeth National Park in the Kasese district and covers an area of approximately eight square miles.
 Its shores are lined with small ponds or pans of water from which salt is extracted from the bottom in a process called salt panning.

-Salt content of the lake waters is approximately 13.5 %.
-The lake bed is 0.8 meters thick and contains approximately over 12 million tonnes of salt, varying in composition and depth and has salt stocks, which are estimated to sustain an industrial extraction plant with a production rate of 7 tonnes of salt per hour for 34 years.
+The salt content of the lake waters is approximately 13.5 %.
+The lake bed is 0.8 meters thick and contains approximately over 12 million tonnes of salt, varying in composition and depth and has salt stocks estimated to sustain an industrial extraction plant with a production rate of 7 tonnes of salt per hour for 34 years.
 On this basis, an industry to mechanize the salt production process was put in place in the 1970s by Idi Amin Dada but the project never took off to date and the Katwe salt project is now on the brink of privatization.

 Lake Edward lies at an elevation of 920 metres, is 77 kilometres long by 40 kilometres wide at its maximum points, and covers a total surface area of 2,325 square kilometres, making it the 15th-largest on the continent.
 The lake is fed by the Nyamugasani River, the Ishasha River, the Rutshuru River, the Ntungwe River, and the Rwindi River.
 Lake George to the northeast empties into it via the Kazinga Channel.
 Lake Edward empties to the north via the Semliki River into Lake Albert.